pnnl/building-energy-standards-data/docs/Structure.md

 <tr><td>CO<sub>2</sub> generation rate</td><td><a href="https://www.ashrae.org/technical-resources/standards-and-guidelines/read-only-versions-of-ashrae-standards">ANSI/ASHRAE Standard 62.1-2017 </td><td>A default metabolic rate of 1 met is assumed.</td><td></tr>
 </table>

-**Notice**: This initial design of the occupant types database focuses specifically on office space types and has not yet been integrated into OpenStudio-Standards yet.
+**Notice**: This initial design of the occupant types database focuses specifically on office space types and has not yet been integrated into simulation software.